Azure/Cloud-Native/website/blog-cnny/2023-02-07/index.md

 :::caution

-Before you begin, make sure you've gone through yesterday's [post](#FIXME) to set up your AKS cluster and CI/CD workflows.
-As you make modifications to your AKS deployment, you will be committing files to your GitHub repo, and using GitHub Workflows to automatically deploy the changes.
+Before you begin, make sure you've gone through yesterday's [post](#FIXME) to set up your AKS cluster.

 :::

 ## Gather requirements

 The eShopOnWeb application is written in .NET 7 and has two major pieces of functionality.
-The front end site is where customers can browse and shop.
-The site also allows admins to gain access to a backend portal to manage the product catalog.
-This admin portal, relies on a separate REST API service for its data and the data is sourced from a SQL Server container.
+The web UI is where customers can browse and shop.
+The web UI also includes an admin portal for managing the product catalog.
+This admin portal, is packaged as a WebAssembly application and relies on a separate REST API service.
+Both the web UI and the REST API connect to the same SQL Server container.

-Looking through the source code which can be found [here](https://github.com/pauldotyu/eShopOnWeb/tree/main/src) we can identify some requirements for configs, persistent storage, and secrets.
+Looking through the source code which can be found [here](https://github.com/Azure-Samples/eShopOnAKS/tree/main/src) we can identify requirements for configs, persistent storage, and secrets.

 ### Database server

 * Need to store the password for the `sa` account as a secure secret
 * Need persistent storage volume for data directory
-* Need to inject environment variables for SQL Server license type EULA acceptance
+* Need to inject environment variables for SQL Server license type and EULA acceptance

-### Web UI and backend REST API service
+### Web UI and REST API service

-* Need to store database connection strings in secure secrets
+* Need to store database connection string as a secure secret
 * Need to inject ASP.NET environment variables to override app settings
 * Need persistent storage volume for ASP.NET key storage